 - You are familiar with how Discord works

-- You have admin priviledges on the Discord server
+- You have admin privileges on the Discord server

 - You have n8n available, either on-prem or cloud (if not, you can get a one month free trial for n8n)

-For those of you who are unfamiliar with Discord, it is a popular chat platform that can be set up for free online.
+For those unfamiliar with Discord, it is a popular chat platform set up for free online.
 If you don't know how to set one up, you can check out the How-To Geek article How to Set Up Your Own Discord Chat Server.

 There are several reasons for using Discord: